Skip to content

 contract: myContract,

-implementation: async ({ startChildWorkflow }, input) => {
+implementation: async (context, args) => {

 // Start child workflow without waiting

-const handleResult = await startChildWorkflow(myContract, "sendNotification", {
+const handleResult = await context.startChildWorkflow(myContract, "sendNotification", {

-workflowId: `notification-${input.orderId}`,
+workflowId: `notification-${args.orderId}`,

 args: { message: "Order received" },